Last updated Last updated April 27, 2026

 Federal judiciary requests

-Note that if you are a current or former federal judge, you can email TruthFinder to have your records removed per The Daniel Anderl Judicial Security and Privacy Act.
+Note that if you are a current or former federal judge, you can email TruthFinder to have your records removed per the Daniel Anderl Judicial Security and Privacy Act.
 TruthFinder asks you to either provide a screenshot of your record or your name, email, DOB, and city and state.
 Send your request to [email protected].

 Your data is still exposed on other brokers